dynosu/cronlock/README.md

 Flock can do most of this, but its not easy to monitor and therefor not amazing to use.

+This script has been tested in bash on Ubuntu and Debian.
+If it works on others, great, if not ...
+Let me know and I will see what I can do.
+But no promises.

 ## Issues

 If you see a problem with the script or if you see something i could improve.
 Then please create an issue and ill look into it.
+If you have a fix, then please submit it and I will look at it.

 ## planned features

 * merging of check script and cronlock script. (a monitoring/icinga mode of the script to check on status of a cron)
 * examples of apply rules for icinga2
 * improving the code somewhat.

+### Maybe
+* If there is interest, I can look at including a docker container config or something.

 ## License